ej2015/hitbtc-python/README.md

 # HITBTC API PYTHON CLIENT

-HitBTC REST API 2.0 client
+HitBTC REST API 2.0 client.
+Please refer to this [link](https://github.com/hitbtc-com/hitbtc-api).
+Some code are taken from the sample there.

 ## Initialize client